miku/gomodintro/README.md

 Go modules are in experimental phase since [Go 1.11](https://golang.org/doc/go1.11#modules) (August 2018).
-There is a long history, quite some theory and some tooling changes related to versioning and dependency management in Go.
+There is a long history, quite some theory and a few tooling changes related to versioning and dependency management in Go.
 At [Golang and Cloud Native Meetup Leipzig
 #3](https://www.meetup.com/Leipzig-Golang-and-Cloud/events/260338152/)
 highlighted a bit of the background and live coded some examples.